Formating tables with CSS

 Long text clipping

-For the width restriction of long text it is possible to use form element input type="text" with set atribut readonly, which is placed into table cell and has set up desired property width.
+For the long text width restriction it is possible to use form element input type="text" with set up atribute readonly, which is placed into table cell and has set up desired property width.
 Advantage is the possibility to display hidden part of text by moving with help of cursor keys.
-But form elements are not designed for of such a using and this way does not seem to me proper.
+But form elements are not designed for this type of use.

 Table borders